Prosumma/Guise/README.md

 ### Usage Styles

 Guise can be used in two different ways.
-The simplest way is to use the static methods of the `Guise` struct, and that is the approach taken here in this document.
+The simplest way is to use the static methods of the `Guise` type, and that is the approach taken here in this document.

 The other way is to create an instance of the `Resolver` class and use its instance methods.
 For instance, one can say: